dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ```

 Using `?` to match a value that is *not* null seems counterintuitive.
 In truth,
-there is no ideal syntax for this.
+I have not found an ideal syntax for this.
 The way I think about `?` is that it
 describes the test it performs.
 Where a list pattern tests whether the value is
 a list, a `?` tests whether the value is null.
 However, unlike other patterns,
 it matches when the value is *not* null, because matching on null isn't